 - Develop Creative Approaches to Reward the County's Communities for Efficient Use and Expansion of Existing Regional Infrastructure to Support Higher Density Housing Development;

 - Develop and Integrate a Comprehensive Set of County-Municipal Housing Targets Consistent with the Economic Development and “Smart Growth” Needs of the County and Individual Municipalities.

 In arriving at the recommendations Strategies documents the increase in housing costs for both home ownership and rental units in relationship to growth in income utilizing a six (6) year data window from ending in 2004.
 Strategies also include information on barriers to housing development including nimbyism, and zoning densities that fail to take advantage of existing infrastructure.

 Three-County Housing Needs Assessment

-The Three-County Regional Housing Needs Assessment (RHNA), 2006 to 2020 was developed in response to the growing challenge of housing supply and costs within Dutchess, Orange and Ulster Counties.
-The RHNA utilizes a base year of 2006, and forecasts housing needs out to 2020.
-In addition, to the total number of housing units needed to meet a growing population and smaller household sizes, the Study provides an analysis of the need for affordable units by municipality in each of the counties.
+The Three-County Regional Housing Needs Assessment (RHNA), 2006 to 2020 was developed in response to the growing challenge of housing supply and costs within Dutchess, Orange, and Ulster Counties.
+The RHNA utilizes the base year of 2006 and forecasts housing needs for 2020.
+In addition, to the total number of housing units needed to meet a growing population and smaller household sizes, the Study provides an analysis of the need for affordable units by the municipality in each of the counties.
 This ‘gaps analysis” process required both economic and population forecasts that faced a substantive review by the steering committee in each county.
-The results are presented in a series of demographic and economic tables that establish both current need and a prospective need, the latter providing the number of affordable units that would be needed in the future to ensure that the affordability gap did not grow..
+The results are presented in a series of demographic and economic tables that establish both current needs and prospective needs, the latter providing the number of affordable units that would be needed in the future to ensure that the affordability gap did not grow.
 The Study represents a major collaborative effort between the counties to understand the regional housing needs and seek solutions cooperatively.
 Funding was generously provided by the Dyson Foundation.